n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `lvReset` to make sure it hasn't been modified.

 **Payload:** Nops `_memaFree` entirely, so any time that function is called it'll flow into the following function, which just returns.
-The effect this has is that the system is unable to free individual mema allocations which makes it more likely to run out of memory.
+The effect this has is that the system is unable to free individual mema allocations which makes it unable to load rooms as you move throughout the level.

 ---